Royders/address-indexer/README.md

 Prerequisite for starting the process:

 ```
+- A LTC Node to connect to,
-- At least 25 GB free HardDisk Space for the Sync Process
+- At least 25 GB free HardDisk Space for the Sync Process,
 - At least 80 GB free HardDisk Space for the LTC Nodes Data
 ```